credativ/plutono/docs/sources/administration/view-server/internal-metrics.md

    [metrics.graphite]
    # Enable by setting the address setting (ex localhost:2003)
    address = <hostname or ip>:<port#>
-   prefix = prod.grafana.%(instance_name)s.
+   prefix = prod.plutono.%(instance_name)s.
    ```

-1. Restart Grafana.
-Grafana now exposes metrics at http://localhost:3000/metrics and sends them to the Graphite location you specified.
+1. Restart Plutono.
+Plutono now exposes metrics at http://localhost:3000/metrics and sends them to the Graphite location you specified.